 The Royal Mint Museum contains some 12,000 medals, dating mainly from the beginning of the 19th century.

-This section of the collection chiefly comprises artists’ drawings and plaster models for coins and medals produced by the Royal Mint.
+This section of the collection comprises artists’ drawings and plaster models for coins and medals.

-Perhaps the most distinctive element of the Royal Mint Museum is the collection of some 30,000 master tools and dies.
+The most distinctive element of the Museum is the collection of some 30,000 master tools and dies.

-From the start of coinage, accuracy of weight and composition has been vital for its integrity and the confidence of the public.
+From the start of coinage, accuracy of weight and composition has been vital for its integrity.

 The Museum is home to a spectacular series of gold and silver trial plates dating from 1477.